Armalene18/CareerPathAI/README.md

 After completing the assessment, the application displays the calculated career results.

-The results are ordered according to the calculated score.
+The results are ordered according to the calculated score, allowing the user to see which career options received the highest scores.

 ### Settings